sbenou/front-end-challenge/README.md

 ## Other considerations

-I deliberately decided not to use Json Server simply because it means adding an additional server suporting the backend which I could have done by installing node js but I preferred, for the time recommanded to allocate on this project, to spend my time on:
+I deliberately decided not to use Json Server simply because it means adding an additional server supporting the backend which I could have done by installing nodejs but I preferred, for the recommanded time to allocate on this project, to spend my time on:

 - buiding the components
+- adding mock data
 - storing data in local storage
 - brinding a structure to the project